What Is an Acidity Regulator? Benefits, Uses & Natural Alternatives

 - Digestive balance depends on overall diet and lifestyle

-What Is Acidity Regulator?
+What Is Acidity Regulator — Meaning and Definition

 An acidity regulator is a substance added to food to control or maintain its pH level.
 It helps balance acidity or alkalinity, which can affect taste, texture, and preservation.